 My name is Michael.

 I grew up in northern New England and went to college in Boston.
-I've moved around since then, in chronological order, Florida, California, Idaho, California, Palau, Wyoming, California and now soon to be Hawaii.
-You'll notice a recurring theme though as I do love it here.
+I've moved around since then, in chronological order, Florida, California, Idaho, California, Palau, Wyoming, and California You'll notice a recurring theme though as I do love it here.

 I am a Sci-Fi dork at heart having spent most of my childhood between the covers of some book.
 I grew up playing fantasy games of all sorts.
 Growing up in The Great Northern Winterland one had to learn outdoor activities though to get you through the winter and Snowboarding was it for me.
 Spending winter nights under the lights on top of a mountain with a sea of snow illuminated below you got me through the long winters.
 It continues to be a passion hence my time in Idaho and Wyoming.

 Having realized, though, as I got older, that there were other climates where winter did not have to play such a demanding role, I developed new hobbies that did not require such harsh conditions.
 I migrated to an island in the pacific where I took up such things as boating, freediving and spearfishing.
 I had learned at a young age to scuba that that is what brought me initially to the island.
 I quickly evolved past it though as scuba is somewhat limiting as to the levels you can attain with you body and when you do push yourself underwater, bad things can happen.
 Ask me and I can tell you a number of times where death was lurking.